YJDoc2/The-Transpiler-Project/project.md

 ## Stage 3

-Add multiple declaration in same line support, compacted normal and assignment declaratin in single rule add expression<br />
+Add multiple declaration in same line support, compacted normal and assignment declaratin in single rule <br />
+Changed representation of complex numbers to (real,img) and added mod keyword for % operation <br />
+Add expressions (without fncall) and type varification, but more testing is required. <br />
+\# test5.c transpiled from test5.tpp for testing expressions without fncall (more testing is required)<br />
 Parse Function...all kind...(?)(What did I meant by this ???)(I guess includeing built in and inbuilt C functions...)<br/>
 make header file generating function , gnerate header file after successful code compiling.<br />